-To visit the Douro valley and its vineyards, take this self-guided tour which engages all your senses: smell Port wine and other Portuguese wines, gaze across the Douro valley and wine region, and sample the area’s food.
+To visit the Douro valley and its vineyards, take this self-guided tour which engages all your senses: smell and taste Port wine and other Portuguese wines, gaze across the Douro valley and wine region, and sample the regional cuisine.

 You’ll be driving yourself from Porto to Foz Côa and back.
 The trip can take anywhere from three to six days depending on how much time and interest you have.
 This guide to the Douro valley includes several wine tastings along the way as well as recommended places to stay.